 Ballot drop boxes

 Return your ballot to a ballot drop box, no stamp required.
 Your ballot must be returned to a ballot drop box by 8 p.m. election day.
 Plan ahead to avoid lines.

 No stamp needed to return your ballot!
 You can vote and return your ballot through the U.S. Postal Service as soon as your receive it.
-Your ballot must be postmarked by Election Day.
+We recommend dropping your ballot in the mail by the Friday before Election Day to make sure it gets postmarked in time to be counted.
+Your ballot must be postmarked by Election Day, November 6.

 Accessible voting centers